pghvlaans/wclock/README.md

 *Disclaimer*

 No listing (or absence of listing) in the "extras" document is intended as a political statement or as an endorsement of any particular interpretation of statehood claims or national borders.
-Any extra names, old spellings, etc. were added for making the search functionality more convenient or ensuring correct operation on BSD systems.
+Any extra names, old spellings, etc. were added for making the search functionality more convenient or avoiding deprecated time zones.